 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Intensive animal industries If accepted development subject to requirements: Two spaces.
 One SRV space.
 If assessable development: As determined by Council.
 Intensive horticulture If accepted development subject to requirements: Two spaces.
-If accepted development subject to requirements: Nil.
+If accepted development subject to requirements: If assessable development: As determined by Council.
 If assessable development: As determined by Council.
-If assessable development: As determined by Council.
 Landing As determined by Council.
 As determined by Council.
-Low impact industry One space per 90m 2 GFA or part thereof.
+Low impact industry One space per 90m GFA or part thereof.
 One AV space if the site has an area greater than 2,000m2, otherwise One HRV.
 Major electricity infrastructure As determined by Council.
 As determined by Council.
 Major sport, recreation and entertainment facility As determined by Council.
 As determined by Council.
-Marine industry One space per 90m 2 GFA or part thereof.
+Marine industry One space per 90m GFA or part thereof.
 One HRV space if the site has an area greater than 1,000m2, otherwise One SRV space.
 Market As determined by Council.
 As determined by Council.
-Medium impact industry One space per 90m 2 GFA or part thereof.
+Medium impact industry One space per 90m GFA or part thereof.
 One AV space if the site has an area greater than 2,000m2, otherwise One HRV.

 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Motor sport facility As determined by Council.
 As determined by Council.
 Multiple dwelling One covered space per dwelling.
 Nil.
 One dedicated vehicle wash-down bay for premises containing 5 or more dwellings.
 A minimum of 0.25 spaces per dwelling is to remain in common property for visitor use.
 Nature-based tourism One space per dwelling; or 0.75 spaces per guest room if in dormitory or shared facilities.
 As determined by Council.
-Nightclub entertainment facility One space per 60m 2 GFA or part thereof.
+Nightclub entertainment facility One space per 60m GFA or part thereof.
 Nil.
 Non-resident workforce accommodation One space per dwelling unit.
 Nil.
 Office Accepted in an existing building within the Centre zone.
-One SRV space.
 Inside the Centre zone: One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m 2 of use area, whichever is greater.
-One AV if the site has an area of greater than 2,000m 2 , One service vehicle space per use or one service vehicle space per 800m 2 , whichever is greater. otherwise One HRV space.
+One SRV space.
+Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m2 of use area, whichever is greater.
+One service vehicle space per use or one service vehicle space per 800m2, whichever is greater.
+One AV if the site has an area of greater than 2,000m2, otherwise One HRV space.